A diehard traveler and regular visitor to Europe, Will Apse enjoys providing context for the great attractions of the continent.

 The Orangery is a peaceful and composed space.
 It is formal but never feels restricting and is the perfect place to recover from the visual overload of the sumptuous interiors.

 The Grand Canal

-One mile long and surrounded by austere lines of square trimmed trees this can be a gloomy place in winter.
-In summer, when it fills with row boats, it comes alive and is a great place to walk or take a boat trip.
+One mile long and surrounded by austere lines of square trimmed trees, this can be a gloomy place in winter.
+In summer, when it fills with rowboats, it comes alive - a great place to walk or take a boat trip.

 In the time of Louis XIV, the boats were brightly painted gondolas.
 The Sun King enjoyed imagining that he was in Venice, on the Grand Canal, with one of his many lovers.

 Trianon was the name of the town that Louis bought and then razed in order to construct a mansion, Le Grand Trianon, where he could eat light meals away from the rigors of palace ritual.
 Designed in 1687, Grand Trianon has traditionally served as a residence for the country’s important guests, from American Presidents to Chinese Premiers.
 Nixon slept in the room where Madame Pompadour died, perhaps a bad omen.

 Napoleon stayed here often, and the room decorations date mostly from his time.
 Charles de Gaulle began the practice of reserving one wing of this palace for the use of the French Head of State.